NServiceBus has a built-in implementation of the Publish-subscribe pattern.

-Subscribers let the publisher know they're interested, and the publisher stores their addresses so that it knows where to send which message.
+Subscribers let the publisher know they're interested, and the publisher stores their addresses to know where to send which message.

 Mechanics

-For simplicity these explanations refer to specific endpoints as "Subscribers" and "Publishers".
-However in reality any endpoint can be both a publisher and/or and a subscriber.
+For simplicity, these explanations refer to specific endpoints as "Subscribers" and "Publishers."
+However, in reality, any endpoint can be both a publisher and/or a subscriber.

-All subscribers gets their own copy of the event
+All subscribers get their copy of the event

-To ensure that each subscriber can process, and potentially retry, the event independent of other subscribers, NServiceBus makes sure that each subscriber gets a copy of the published event delivered to their input queue.
+To ensure that each subscriber can process and potentially retry the event independently of other subscribers, NServiceBus ensures that each subscriber receives a copy of the published event delivered to their input queue.

 Message-driven (persistence-based)

-Message-driven publish-subscribe is controlled by subscribe and unsubscribe system messages sent by the subscriber to the publisher.
+Message-driven publish-subscribe is controlled by subscribe and unsubscribe system messages the subscriber sends to the publisher.
 The message-driven publish-subscribe implementation is used by the unicast transports.
 These transports are limited to unicast (point-to-point) communication and have to simulate multicast delivery via a series of point-to-point communications.

 Subscribe

-- Subscribers request to a publisher the intent to subscribe to certain message types.
+- Subscribers request to a publisher the intent to subscribe to specific message types.

-- Publisher stores both the subscriber names and the message types in the persistence.
+- Publisher stores the subscriber names and the message types in the persistence.

 The publisher's address is provided via routing configuration.